 Ekaterina Auer (Timoshenko)

 Ekaterina received her master’s degree in philology from the Ural Federal University.
 She is interested in language contact between English and Russian.
-Her research is focused on the differences of phonetical aspects of these two languages particularly the voice onset time in the speech of Russian-English bilinguals.
+Her research is focused on the differences of phonetical aspects of these two languages, particularly the voice onset time in the speech of Russian-English bilinguals and vowel interference.